 In Germany, the demand will further increase heavily resulting in rising prices.
 In the Netherlands, there is a downward trend as well since more employees have decided to become self-employed.Program manager

-This movement is especially embraced by parents who need this flexibility of working from home to combine their career with childcare and home life.
-Ultimately, flexibility is also one of the main reasons why freelancers start their own businesses (so said 35% of the surveyed freelancers in our freelancermap study).
+This movement is also especially embraced by parents who need this flexibility of working from home to combine their career with childcare and home life.

 Customers should allow flexible time scheduling and remote work to help freelancers focus on their projects.SAP Logistics Consultant